atsign-foundation/.github/atGitHub.md

 ### Continuous Integration

 Continuous Integration (CI) tests are in place to ensure that PRs are tested before being merged.
-These will usually consist of some combination os:
+These will usually consist of some combination of:

 * Unit tests - tests that can be run standalone (NB it's expected that unit tests will be run before committing code).